streem/pbandk/README.md

     protoc --kotlin_out=src/main/kotlin --plugin=protoc-gen-kotlin=path/to/protoc-gen-kotlin.bat sample.proto

 The file is generated as `sample.kt` in the subdirectories specified by the package.
-Like other `X_out` arguments to, comma-separated options can be added to `--kotlin_out` before the colon and out dir path.
+Like other `X_out` arguments, comma-separated options can be added to `--kotlin_out` before the colon and out dir path.
 To explicitly set the Kotlin package to `my.pkg`, use the `kotlin_package` option like so: